Bearing the Unbearable: A Relationship-Based Training Program for Perinatal Loss

 Julie King is a Psychologist and Perinatal and Infant Mental Health Clinician.
 After a long career working with children and their parents, Julie began working specifically with parents and infants in 2003.
 She was lucky to be part of a team that offered home visiting to parents and infants and included weekly case conferences and supervision.
 She found this work very rewarding and was keen to enhance her knowledge and skills.
 She initially enrolled in a Graduate Diploma in 2006 and then completed her Masters in Perinatal & Infant Mental Health in 2011.
 She began her private practice in 2008.
 As a Senior Psychologist Julie provided hands on training in infant mental health (including joint casework) to colleagues in her local Child and Youth Mental Health (CYMHS) team.
 Julie is acutely aware of the vulnerability experienced by parents in the transition to parenthood.
 That vulnerability is felt more acutely when also coupled with perinatal loss.
 Julie has seen a lot of grieving parents in both her public and private work.
 Julie is passionate about helping parents and families at these times.
 Julie also has specific skills in helping very young siblings grappling with family loss.
 Julie strongly believes it’s important that all families receive sensitive and informed care.
 Julie is therefore delighted to be part of the team offering this training.
 Julie has always been keen to share the substantial “treasure” of practice wisdom and research in the perinatal and infant mental health field and has delivered a number of papers at conferences and MHPN meetings.

-If you’d like to be notified about date and location announcements, along with opening of registrations, please sign up to receive our free e-newsletter.
+If you’d like to be notified about date and location announcements for trainings in 2020, along with opening of registrations, please sign up to receive our free e-newsletter.
 You can sign up on the RH side of our homepage.